hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-post.md

     {% include image.html file="qgis-meshdata-u.png" alt="bmy" caption="Illustrate the flow velocity with QGIS' Layer Properties > Symbology controls.
 The green circles highlight settings for the last timestep of a steady-state simulation." %}
     {% include image.html file="qgis-meshdata-u-plotted.png" alt="bmy" caption="After application of the above Symbology settings: The flow velocity is illustrated in red-shades." %}

-Thanks to Matthias Bürgler who supported helped with these instructions through [*BASEMENT*'s user forum](http://people.ee.ethz.ch/~basement/forum/viewtopic.php?pid=6095#p6095).
+Thanks to Matthias Bürgler who helped with instructions in the [*BASEMENT* user forum](http://people.ee.ethz.ch/~basement/forum/viewtopic.php?pid=6095#p6095).

 #### Klaus Schmalzl's `Basement_post_W.exe` <a name="schmalzl"></a>
 Another option in the future will be [Klaus Schmalzl's `Basement_post_W.exe`](http://people.ee.ethz.ch/~basement/baseweb/users-meetings/30-01-2020/6_Schmalzl.pdf), which is currently only available on demand.